 Ion Fury will release on the Nintendo eShop for Nintendo Switch worldwide.

-The Pokémon Company and Game Freak have revealed the Battle Stadium in Pokémon Sword and Pokémon Shield.
-This will require… Read More
+The Pokémon Company International and Game Freak have announced that the next Pokémon Sword and Pokémon Shield event has now… Read More